linode/docs/docs/applications/project-management/setting-up-taskwarrior-on-ubuntu-16-10.md

 ### Assign Tasks a Due Date

-Using the `due` argument, you can assign a due date for a task:
+Using the `due:` argument, you can assign a due date for a task:

 	task add write Taskwarrior guide for the Linode community due:tomorrow